The most beautiful places to see in London, to raise your London sightseeing game.

 1. The Batman Building, More London, Bankside

 London ain’t exactly Balamory, but occasionally you’ll find a street that’s gone crazy on the Dulux.
-Lancaster Street is one of the most colourful, but alternatives, below, include Bywater Street in Chelsea, Kelly Street in Kentish Town, the famous Portobello Road, and Chalcot Square in Primrose Hill.
+Lancaster Road is one of the most colourful, but alternatives include Bywater Street in Chelsea, Kelly Street in Kentish Town, the famous Portobello Road, and Chalcot Square in Primrose Hill.
+(Check out even more of the city’s prettiest streets here.)

 3. St. Paul’s Cathedral from One New Change